by J. Clifford and A. Kozil* (9/17)

 Dry peas: Good sources of protein, iron, potassium and thiamin.
 They are green or yellow and can be purchased split or whole.

 Lentils: Disc-shaped legumes similar in size to peas.
 They are rich in protein, iron, potassium, calcium and phosphorus.

 Soybean: A legume, which is an excellent, inexpensive source of protein and iron.
-Soybeans are used to make a number of vegetarian substitutions for meat, dairy and eggs.
+Soybeans can be eaten in their whole form and, but are also used to make a number of vegetarian substitutions for meat, dairy, and eggs.

 Soy cheese: A cheese-like product made from soybeans.
 Soy cheeses come in most of the same varieties as dairy cheeses, such as parmesan, mozzarella and cheddar.
 However, some soy cheeses are not vegan as they contain the animal protein casein.